Using an Indicia to Pay Postage for USPS Bulk Mail

 Where does the indicia go on the mail piece?

-The indicia replaces a postage stamp, so you can think of where you'd put a stamp when you design mail the has an indicia.
+The indicia replaces a postage stamp, so you can think of where you'd put a stamp when you design mail that has an indicia.
 Here are the four places where USPS allows you to print the indicia:

-- At the Upper right corner of the mailpiece, like a stamp (most common for business envelopes and cards);
+- At the upper right corner of the mailpiece, like a stamp (most common for business envelopes and cards).

-- At the right corner of the address area;
+- At the right corner of the address area.

-- Above and to the right of the address on an address label or when printed in an address block (you'll see this a lot on catalogs);
+- Above and to the right of the address on an address label or when printed in an address block (you'll see this a lot on catalogs).

 - To the right of the address on an insert appearing through a window envelope.